DKC-Bluegeneral/GitBluePublic/Notes/SYO-701 SecPlus.md

 - **Bots and Botnets:**

-	- Bots are compromised computers or devices infected with malware that allows them to be controlled remotely by a botmaster.
+	- Bots are compromised computers or devices infected with malware that allows them to be controlled remotely by a bot-master.
 Botnets are networks of interconnected bots that can be harnessed by attackers to perform coordinated attacks, such as distributed denial-of-service (DDoS) attacks, spam campaigns, or credential stuffing attacks.
-Botnets are often used to propagate malware, steal data, or carry out large-scale cybercrime operations.
+Botnets are often used to propagate malware, steal data, or carry out large-scale cyber-crime operations.

 - **Command and Control (C2 or C&C):**